Mushymato/MiscMapActionsProperties/docs/panorama.md

     - `MMAP_ClearSky`: like `MMAP_MountainView` but without mountains and clouds.
     - `MMAP_IslandHorizon`: shows the island ocean horizon with clouds background.

+Additionally, you can use the vanilla (non-cursed) summit background on any map by setting `mushymato.MMAP_Panorama` to special value `SUMMIT`.
+This is NOT an MMAP panorama and cannot be customized in any way.

 This document describes how you can add more, by editing `mushymato.MMAP/Panorama` custom asset.

 ### Structure